zhangl64/qnn-spam-detect/README.md

 ## Contact
-For any inquiries, please reach out via email at ainazj1@umbc.edu  dkm26@umbc.edu
+For any inquiries, please reach out via email at ainazj1@umbc.edu and dkm26@umbc.edu